psmith35/FeedTheAnimals/README.md

 ## Controls

 - Use the directional keys to move the player.
+(The player can not move beyond the screen.)
 - Press the 1, 2, or 3 key or one of the buttons in the bottom-left corner of the screen to fire a piece of food.
 - Press Enter to restart the game when the current game ends.